ritua2/IPT/README.md

 # IPT web-portal

-The lastest IPT web-portal is here:  https://iptweb.utsa.edu/
+The latest IPT web-portal is here:  https://iptweb.utsa.edu/

 The code related to the latest version of IPT web is accesible at: https://github.com/ritua2/gib